sandnap/react-redux-albums/README.md

 $ npm start
 ```
 ## Motivation, Libraries, & Tools

+I wrote this application to demonstrate how to build a scalable React/Redux architecture using some of the most popular libraries and best practices.

 Since the focus of this application is the frontend I chose to use the free public API at http://jsonplaceholder.typicode.com for the backend services.
 This is a basic CRUD application tracking users, albums (photo), and photos.